A Learning and Control Perspective for Microfinance: Introduction

+\textbf{Optimization methods.} To find the optimal decision policies, the learning algorithms employ existing optimization techniques in stochastic gradient descent (SGD)~\cite{robbins1951stochastic}, reinforcement learning, and optimal control.
+For instance, bandit algorithms such as AdaGrad~\cite{duchi2011adaptive}, AdaDelta~\cite{zeiler2012adadelta}, RMSProp~\cite{mukkamala2017variants}, and Adam~\cite{kingma2014adam} are commonly employed.
+While there is no guarantee for the first-order methods to converge to the optimal solution in general, they will converge to the global optimum solution when the objective function is convex or strongly convex~\cite{zinkevich2003online,hazan2007logarithmic}.

+\textbf{Handling missing data} The learning frameworks need to also handle the missing data problem separately.
+As missing data is a common real-world problem, there is a rich line of literature dealing with it.
+The classical methods such as mean imputation~\cite{little2002statistical}, expectation maximization~\cite{dempster1977maximum, ghahramani1993supervised, honaker2011amelia}, least squares~\cite{van2011mice, bo2004lsimpute}, K-nearest neighbors~\cite{troyanskaya2001missing}, and regression tree~\cite{burgette2010multiple}, are commonly employed.
+Recently, an optimization-based approach~\cite{bertsimas2017predictive} has also been considered.

-\textit{Factors affecting default probability.} Microfinance has attracted a lot of interest from development actors, governments, and academia due to its potential to reach out to populations excluded from the classical financial system and hence alleviate their living conditions~\cite{van2012impact,duvendack2011evidence}.
-An extensive effort has been devoted to understanding the economics of microfinance and its sustainability~\cite{Econ-MF-Edition2,CERISE-SPI,MFI-Sustain2010,WB_FSS2018}.
-One key parameter for the sustainability of microfinance is the probability of loan defaults.
-As a consequence, numerous studies have been carried out to identify factors contributing to microcredit default~\cite{Kamanza2014CausesOD,Muthoni2016AssessingIC,Asongo2014TheCO,Kofi2016Causes,dorfleitner2016repayment}.
-Features include gender, nearness of borrower’s residence to the institutions, education level, method of lending, family size, activities financed by loan, total loan received, loan monitoring, and loan disbursement lag have significantly affected borrower's repayment performance, and multiple borrowing~\cite{field2008repayment, mpogole2012multiple, jote2018determinants,nawai2010determinants}.
-Credit scoring systems have also been established, which can be used to estimate the likelihood of defaulting~\cite{klaff2004new,puro2010borrower}.
+\textbf{Empirical investigation into microfinance.} Extensive efforts have also been devoted to understanding the economics of microfinance and its sustainability~\cite{Econ-MF-Edition2,CERISE-SPI,MFI-Sustain2010,WB_FSS2018,van2012impact,duvendack2011evidence}.
+The loan default probability has been determined as one key challenge for microfinance's sustainability.
+Thus, numerous studies have been carried out to identify the contributing factors to microfinance default behaviors~\cite{Kamanza2014CausesOD,Muthoni2016AssessingIC,Asongo2014TheCO,Kofi2016Causes,dorfleitner2016repayment}.
+Some features, such as the borrower's gender, education level, family size, residential distance to the institution, lending method, activities financed by the loan, total loan received, and loan monitoring method, among others, have been observed to affect the repayment performance significantly~\cite{field2008repayment, mpogole2012multiple, jote2018determinants,nawai2010determinants}.

-Previous related works in regards to credit score assignment (\cref{credscoreassign}), mostly focus on offline learning with the assumption that an abundance of accurate homogeneous data is available.
-These assumptions may not hold in many developing regions such as Africa, where most of clients' data is missing and collecting such information might be costly and the data itself might be unreliable because of the lack of proper state mechanisms.